Building a Public-Data RAG System End-to-End

 The core questions are:

-• which retrieval mode returns the most useful context for legal questions
+• which retrieval mode returns the most useful context for legal research questions

 • whether hybrid retrieval improves grounding without adding too much noise